 6. Milk and eggs are room temperature, not in the refrigerated section

 One of the things that surprised me when I first came to France was seeing milk and eggs left out on the shelf at room temperature.
 In the U.S., all eggs and milk (except Parmelat, which no one buys) are refrigerated.
 All commercially produced eggs need to be refrigerated to prevent condensation from forming on the shell.
 Moisture allows bacteria to get into the egg and makes us sick.

 In France, the eggs retain the protective coating that prevents this from happening due to the way they’re processed.
 French people do sometimes refrigerate their eggs but not out of necessity like we do in the USA.
 They’ll refrigerate them to extend the shelf life or to free up counter space.

 Once milk is opened, it needs to be refrigerated but in the store, you’ll usually find UHT milk (ultra-high temperature) milk near the eggs in packs of six.

 You will sometimes find a small selection of fresh milk in the refrigerated area near the yogurt but it’s usually just one kind of whole or 2% milk.
 While in recent years, the selection of nut milks has expanded and they do exist, you still won’t find 10 brands of almond, rice, oat, and other specialty milks like you will stateside.

 7. Carts are locked with a token

-I’ve seen this at ALDI in the U.S., but aside from that carts tend to be pushed together in the US but not locked.
-In France, the metal shopping carts are almost always locked by a chain that connects them.
+I’ve seen this at ALDI in the U.S., but aside from that carts tend to be pushed together in the U.S. but not locked.
+In French grocery stores, the metal shopping carts are almost always locked by a chain that connects them.
 To get your cart, you either use a 1-euro coin or a token (called un jeton) that’s the same size as the coin.